Prostate Cancer: Vulnerability, Symptoms, Detection, Grading, Treatment, And Prevention

 The variety of treatment procedures help to cure prostate cancer in most cases and reduce fatalities.
 99% of the men who are detected with prostate cancer live for at least five years after the diagnosis.

 Death results only in cases of severe cancer coupled with other health conditions.
-Thus the chances of survival increases rapidly due to the complex medical procedures.
+Thus the chances of survival increase rapidly due to the complex medical procedures.

 However, these procedures lead to numerous side effects such as Erectile Dysfunction, Incontinence (loss of urine control), heart problems, etc. They cause discomfort for a short period of time following treatment.
 But they are eventually cured either through medication or in the natural course of time.